c3rb3ru5d3d53c/binlex/docs/lir.md

 If you are building on top of Binlex lir:

 - treat `Lir` as your canonical source IR
-- use `Partial` plus diagnostics when you cannot model everything
+- use `Partial` when you cannot model everything
-- keep architecture-specific details in intrinsics or diagnostics instead of forcing them into inaccurate generic forms
+- keep architecture-specific details in intrinsics or metadata instead of forcing them into inaccurate generic forms
 - serialize with JSON when you need transport or persistence
 - lower from lir into your own IR rather than re-decoding raw bytes again